Nothrotheriops: Paleobiology

 Nothrotheriops behaved like all typical ground sloths of North and South America, feeding on various plants, such as the desert globemallow, cacti, and yucca.
 It was hunted by various local predators, including dire wolves and Smilodon, from which the sloths may have defended themselves by standing upright on hind legs and tail, and swiping with their long fore claws, like their distant relative Megatherium, as conjectured in the BBC series Walking with Beasts.
 The same claws could also have been used as tools to reach past the plant spines and grab softer flowers and fruits.
 Also, the Shasta ground sloth may have had a prehensile tongue (like a giraffe) to strip leaves off branches.
 The dental microwear of N. shastensis is consistent with it being folivorous, being very similar to extant xenarthrans that feed on leaves.
+By engaging in folivory, N. shastensis was able to partition its resources with the contemporary Paramylodon harlani, which mainly consumed tubers, roots, seeds, and fruit pits.
+The δ^{34}S value of a N. shastensis from Rancho La Brea suggests that it was a fairly sedentary animal that did not migrate, and its δ^{13}C value suggests that it occupied an open landscape dominated by C_{3} plants.

 The Shasta ground sloth is believed to have played an important role in the dispersal of Yucca brevifolia, or Joshua tree, seeds.
 Preserved dung belonging to the sloth has been found to contain Joshua tree leaves and seeds, confirming that they fed on the trees.
 The lack of Shasta ground sloths helping to disperse the seeds to more favourable climates may be causing the tree populations to suffer.